-Equally important to Philippine interests is the protection and promotion of the welfare of the growing Filipino community in the Nordic region.
+Equally important to Philippine interests is the protection and promotion of the welfare of the growing Filipino community in Norway and Iceland.

-While fiercely proud of their heritage, Filipinos in the Nordic region have also shown a remarkable capacity to integrate into their adopted culture while at the same time contributing elements of their own heritage into Norwegian, Swedish, Danish, Finnish or Icelandic society.
+While fiercely proud of their heritage, Filipinos in Norway and Iceland have also shown a remarkable capacity to integrate into their adopted culture while at the same time contributing elements of their own heritage into Norwegian and Icelandic society.

-The positive contributions of the Filipino community in the Nordic states have helped to further strengthen the friendly relations between the Philippines and these countries.
+The positive contributions of the Filipino community in these countries have helped to further strengthen the friendly relations between the Philippines and these countries.

-The Embassy regular reaches out to many of these organizations to partner with them in extending assistance to Filipinos in distress.
+The Embassy regular reaches out to many of the various Filipino community organizations in Norway and Iceland to partner with them in extending assistance to Filipinos in distress.